Question

 Help center

-If a ticket was created by an end user through Guide, you will see Via Help Center notated under the ticket subject line.
+If an end user submitted a ticket through Guide, you'll see Via Help Center notated under the ticket subject line.

 Ticket created via help center